SatoshiDNC/NuevoGuarani/README.md

 ## Quick tips

-* To add (or improve) a language, currency, theme, or wallet, go to the respective [languages](src/languages/), [currencies](src/currencies/), [themes](src/themes/), or [wallets](src/wallets/) folder.
+* To add (or improve) a language, currency, theme, or wallet, go to the respective [languages](web/src/languages/), [currencies](web/src/currencies/), [themes](web/src/themes/), or [wallets](web/src/wallets/) folder.
-* To download the latest version of the app, go to the [release](release/) folder.
+* To download the latest version of the app, go to the [release](web/release/) folder.
 * To build the app from a fresh repo:
-  - Copy `closure-compiler-v20230802.jar` (or similar) into the `3rd-party` folder.
+  - Copy `closure-compiler-v20230802.jar` (or similar) into the `web/3rd-party` folder.
-  - Go into `3rd-party` folder and execute this command (or similar):
+  - Go into `web/3rd-party` folder and execute this command (or similar):
     `java -jar closure-compiler-v20230802.jar --js gl-dumbfont.js --js_output_file gl-dumbfont.min.js`
   - Go back to repo root and run `make rel` (see Makefile comments for more info).
 * Contact info and demo videos are down below.

-# PoSSe - Point of Sale System Extraordinaire
+# Nuevo Guaraní (formerly PoSSe)

+The source code in this repository is for generating the following outputs:
+* APK installer for Android
+* Web-based version to serve over HTTPS to any modern web browser

-A point-of-sale system for cash and Lightning, ideal for mom & pop businesses, complete with product barcode scanning and other features.
+Nuevo Guaraní is a point-of-sale app for cash and Lightning, integrating LNbits and nostrmarket.
+It is ideal for mom & pop businesses, complete with product barcode scanning and other features.
 Easily enhanced with new languages, themes, currencies, wallets, etc. for any locale, and platform-independent to grow with the business from smartphone to desktop or mini-computer to fill the gap between personal wallets and big commercial PoS solutions.

 ## About the Project - From the Developer

 This project is motivated by real-life circumstances.
-In many places in the world, there are more small business vendors without PoS (Point-of-Sale) systems than there are with them.
+In many places in the world, there are more small business vendors without PoS (point-of-sale) systems than there are with them.
 The problem is that although we have great Bitcoin/Lightning wallet apps, it is a hard sell to get vendors to accept alternative payments on a personal wallet when they don’t see immediate practical benefit outweighing the